When setting up a new map, you’ll have these default settings. For some types of projects, you may want to edit them.

 Embed or paste the map on your own website

-For larger projects and seriously named maps, Mapotic offers several premium features.
+For larger projects and for serious maps that are maybe for business use which aren’t just for fun, Mapotic offers several premium features.
 The first is to run a map on your domain and under your own header.
 You can upload your own logo, choose colors, add customized Google Analytics tracking code.

 In the premium version, you can also send branded emails (notifications, user registration, etc.), see detailed statistics, and you can work with the map users in a more sophisticated way.